-From beach bonfires to relaxed parties at home, these are our favourite ways to bring in the New Year- minus the crowds.
+From beach bonfires to relaxed parties at home, these are our favorite unique ways to bring in the New Year- minus the crowds.

-5. Host an Intimate Soirée at Home.
-Forget exorbitant restaurant costs, teeming crowds and lack of cabs and go for an intimate soirée at home.
+Forget exorbitant restaurant costs and teeming crowds and go for an intimate soirée at home.
 Keep it simple and relaxed with some French champagne, delicious canapés or a simple party platter and the ultimate chill New Year’s Eve playlist.

 Really want to avoid New Year’s Eve celebrations?
 A well timed flight that crosses time and date lines means you can avoid the event altogether!